scottdware/go-bigip/README.md

 Here's a [blog post][blog] that goes a little more in-depth.

 ### Contributors
-A very special thanks to the following who have helped contribute to this software!
+A very special thanks to the following who have helped contribute to this software, especially:

 * [Adam Burnett](https://github.com/aburnett)
 * [Michael D. Ivey](https://github.com/ivey)